Compliance Transformation Framework

 Key Activities

-- Select subset of requirements for pilot scope
+- Create Risk Profile: Select subset of controls from risk catalog for pilot scope

 2. Move Artifacts to Version Control: